Minimal functions on the random graph: Model-theoretic corollaries

-Existential positive and existential definability in an $\omega$-categorical structure $\Gamma$ can be described in terms of the endomorphism monoid of $\Gamma$. \begin{theorem} A relation $R$ has an existential positive (existential) definition in an $\omega$-categorical structure $\Gamma$ if and only if $R$ is preserved by the endomorphisms (self-embeddings) of $\Gamma$. \end{theorem} \begin{proof} It is easy to verify that existential positive formulas are preserved by endomorphisms, and existential formulas are preserved by self-embeddings of $\Gamma$.
+Existential positive and existential definability in a countable $\omega$-categorical structure $\Gamma$ can be described in terms of the endomorphism monoid of $\Gamma$. \begin{proposition} A relation $R$ has an existential positive (existential) definition in a countable $\omega$-categorical structure $\Gamma$ if and only if $R$ is preserved by the endomorphisms (self-embeddings) of $\Gamma$. \end{proposition} \begin{proof} It is easy to verify that existential positive formulas are preserved by endomorphisms, and existential formulas are preserved by self-embeddings of $\Gamma$.

 For the other direction, note that the endomorphisms and self-embeddings of $\Gamma$ contain the automorphisms of $\Gamma$, and hence the theorem of Ryll-Nardzewski shows that $R$ has a first-order definition in $\Gamma$; let $\phi$ be a formula defining $R$.
 Suppose for contradiction that $R$ is preserved by all endomorphisms of $\Gamma$ but has no existential positive definition in $\Gamma$.
 We use the homomorphism preservation theorem (see \cite[Section 5.5, Exercise~2]{Hodges}), which states that a first-order formula $\phi$ is equivalent to an existential positive formula modulo a first-order theory $T$ if and only if $\phi$ is preserved by all homomorphisms between models of $T$.
 Since by assumption $\phi$ is not equivalent to an existential positive formula in $\Gamma$, there are models $\Gamma_1$ and $\Gamma_2$ of the first-order theory of $\Gamma$ and a homomorphism $h$ from $\Gamma_1$ to $\Gamma_2$ that violates $\phi$.
 By the Theorem of L\"owenheim-Skolem (see e.g.~\cite{Hodges}) the first-order theory of the two-sorted structure $(\Gamma_1,\Gamma_2;h)$ has a countable model $(\Gamma_1',\Gamma_2';h')$.
 Since both $\Gamma_1'$ and $\Gamma_2'$ must be countably infinite, and because $\Gamma$ is $\omega$-categorical, we have that $\Gamma_1'$ and $\Gamma_2'$ are isomorphic to $\Gamma$, and $h'$ can be seen as an endomorphism of $\Gamma$ that violates $\phi$; a contradiction.